-All diagnostic histology slides should be submitted for Central Histopathology Review as soon as possible following patient registration, in accordance with the LORIS Pathology and Sample Collection Guidelines.
+All diagnostic histology slides displaying low or intermediate grade DCIS without evident comedo-type necrosis should be submitted for Central Histopathology Review as soon as possible following patient registration, in accordance with the LORIS Pathology and Sample Collection Guidelines.

-All diagnostic slides (including all levels) from ALL diagnostic biopsies performed (small volume core biopsy, VACB and open diagnostic surgical biopsy if applicable), to include H&E stained sections plus sections from any other biomarkers such as ER Immunohistochemistry (if performed) must be sent for Central Histopathology Review.
+All diagnostic slides (including all levels) from ALL diagnostic biopsies performed (small volume core biopsy, VACB and open diagnostic surgical biopsy if applicable), to include H&E stained sections plus sections from any other biomarkers such as ER Immunohistochemistry (if performed) must be sent for Central

+Histopathology Review.
 The Central Histopathology Reviewers will review all diagnostic material examined by the reporting pathologist.

-All slides should be labelled to include only the patient's TNO, sample histology number and the type of stain used.
-A copy of the anonymised histopathology report should be included with the slides, this should be anonymised to contain only the patient's unique LORIS TNO, along with a completed Central Histopathology Review Request Form.
+All slides should be labelled to include only the patient's TNO, sample histology number, block and level identifier and the type of stain used.
+A copy of the anonymised histopathology report and radiological report should be included with the slides, this should be anonymised to contain only the patient's unique LORIS TNO, along with a completed Central Histopathology Review Request Form.

-The histology slides should be sent to the Trial Office in a plastic slide carrier within the Safeboxes[TM] provided (to ensure additional protection of the slides) prior to review by the Central Histopathology Review team and delivery to the Human Biomaterials Resource Centre (HBRC) at the University of Birmingham.
+The histology slides should be sent to the Trial Office in a plastic slide carrier within the SafeboxesTM provided (to ensure additional protection of the slides) prior to review by the Central Histopathology Review team and delivery to the Human Biomaterials Resource Centre (HBRC) at the University of Birmingham.
 Once at the HBRC, the histology slides will be digitally scanned and uploaded for secure online viewing by the Central Histology Review team.